This website uses cookies. Learn more via our web privacy policy. For questions, please email dataprivacy@columbusstate.edu.

 Medical/Hardship Withdrawal

-If the semester affected is still in session the form will be forwarded to the Dean of Students Office for review.
+If the affected semester is ongoing, a committee with representatives from the Office of the Dean of Students, the Center for Accommodation and Access, Health Center, and Counseling Center will review the request.
 If the semester has ended and final grades have been posted the online form will be forwarded to the Academic Standards Committee for review.

 In addition, the student should understand that:

-- A complete medical withdrawal from the University will qualify the student for a pro-rated refund if the withdrawal date is still within the allowable period in the semester (pro-rated refunds do not continue through the entire semester).
-The pro-rated refund schedule for the current semester can be found at: http://registration.columbusstate.edu/refundtbl.php.
+• A complete medical withdrawal from the University will qualify the student for a pro-rated refund if the withdrawal date is still within the allowable period in the semester (pro-rated refunds do not continue through the entire semester).
+View the pro-rated refund schedule for the current semester.
 (For balance inquiries, see the Office of Student Accounts.)

 Once a medical/hardship withdrawal form has been properly filled out and all supporting documentation has received the student's case will be reviewed and a decision forwarded to the registrar.
-A copy of that decision will be mailed to the student.
+A copy of that decision will be emailed to the student’s Columbus State University’s email address.

 If student is unable to attach necessary supporting documentation to the online submission forms, supporting documents may be mailed or brought to Office of the Dean of Students on the Second floor of Schuster.
 The address and contact information for questions is: